DomasM/Topas4Info/_pages/03_changelog.md

 ---

-**All fixes/ new features/ changed behaviours are listed from the most important to the least important**
+**All fixes/ new features/ changed behaviors are listed from the most important to the least important**

 **Currently version numbers are the same for Topas4Server and WinTopas4 (simultaneous release)**